by Flock of Tea Cosy | Flock's Diary of modern wool felt teaware

 - It’s naturally fire resistant and is self extinguishing.
 If you hold a match to genuine, 100% wool felt it will start to burn — but if you take the lit match away the fire on the felt will smoulder and go out on its own.

 - It has high thermal insulating properties and this is what makes wool felt brilliant for a tea cosy.
-(It is also extremely sound absorbing but that probably doesn’t matter for tea cosies.)
+(It is also extremely sound absorbing but that doesn’t generally matter for tea cosies.)

 - It’s naturally water repellent — spilt tea, for instance, will first bead on the surface of wool felt giving one the opportunity to quickly blot it up.